 Chris Grey: Church-musical aesthetics (co-supervised with Philosophy)

-Tom Hewitt: Cyborg Music: A Future Musicotechnographic Aesthetic (co-supervised with Department of Philosophy)
+Tom Hewitt: Cyborg Music: A Future Musicotechnographic Aesthetic (co-supervised with Philosophy)

 Maciej Kierzkowski: The history of brass bands of Poland